 In the meantime, however, donors have been reaching out to Ashley about refilling their MetroCards and handing them off again to help see essential workers through the pandemic.
 “The supply is great right now,” she says.
 “I'm just focusing on connecting as many people as possible, so that none of this goodwill goes to waste.”

 Did you know you can get inspiring stories like this in your inbox?
-The Idealists in Action newsletter kicks your weekend off right with uplifting news, hiring updates, and volunteer opportunities every Friday morning.
+The Idealists in Action newsletter sends uplifting news, hiring updates, and volunteer opportunities straight to you every other week.